The-Knights-of-Ni/5206-docs/software.rst

-The code we write is in `/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ <https://github.com/The-Knights-of-Ni/CenterStage/tree/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode>`_ and it is divided in to multiple parts for readability.
+The code we write is in `/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ <https://github.com/The-Knights-of-Ni/CenterStage/tree/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode>`_ and it is divided into multiple files for readability and usability.

 .. toctree::
    :maxdepth: 1